pixel

 NAVIGATE: previous --> articles1.html next --> myths.html

-The fact is that the pagefile really can't get fragmented enough to cause noticable performance issues, except maybe in "pathological" cases.
-You see, the thing is that the pagefile is accessed randomly, no more than 64 KB at a time, and the chances that the next access will be to a region adjacent to the previous access are just about nil.
+And finally also don't forget that the pagefile usually doesn't get fragmented enough to cause noticable performance issues, except maybe in "pathological" cases since it is accessed randomly (no more than 64 KB at a time), and the chances that the next access will be to a region adjacent to the previous access are just about nil.
 Therefore the next access will need a head movement anyway.
 If you're paging to the pagefile a lot, chances are you are paging in from code files and paging for the file cache as well; these I/O will be interleaved with pagefile accesses as well.
-So it really doesn't matter much if the pagefile is fragmented or not.
-You're going to be moving the heads around a lot for successive pagefile accesses anyway.

 COMPUTER-IDENTIFICATION ON THE NET